 Ajung Moon

-Ajung Moon is a researcher at McGill University, specializing in AI evaluation and system integration audits.
+Ajung Moon is a professor at McGill University, specializing in AI ethics and governance.

 Ayse Gizem Yasar